simplesamlphp/simplesamlphp/docs/simplesamlphp-upgrade-notes-1.16.md

 The default signature algoritm is now SHA-256 (SHA-1 has been considered obsolete since 2014).
-For entities that need it, you can switch back to SHA-1 by setting the `signature.algorithm` option in the entity metadata.
+For entities that need it, you can switch back to SHA-1 by setting the `signature.algorithm` option in the remote entity metadata.

 The class `SimpleSAML_Error_BadUserInnput` has been renamed to `SimpleSAML_Error_BadUserInput`.